WHAT HAPPENS WHEN PATIENTS DNA – DO NOT ARRIVE

 They MISS AN APPOINTMENT

 Most of our Patients know it can sometimes be difficult to get a routine appointment with a GP or Nurse.
 In the course of events where demand is unpredictable, that cannot easily be remedied.

 One thing that makes this more difficult to overcome is the problem of missed routine appointments – DNAs.

 Where Patients have been declined routine appointments because the consultations are fully booked, it is at best disappointing when one of those booked appointments does not turn up and has not contacted the Practice to cancel the appointment so that it can be released for others or telephones so late as to make it impossible to allocate to another Patient.

-In 2013, there were 1703 such DNAs - with either GPs or Nurses and, in some cases, double appointments at specialist clinics.
+In 2018 there were over 1,500 such DNAs - with either GPs or Nurses and, in some cases, double appointments at specialist clinics.
 This is the equivalent of 7 full days of missed clinical appointments.

 The cost in time and money is a burden to the National Health Service generally and the Practice in particular cannot sustain this.

 Remember that your DNA is other Patient’s denied appointment.

 A DNA occurs when an appointment is not attended and the Patient has not contacted the Practice in advance to cancel it or where the cancellation is so late as to make it impossible to allocate that time to another Patient who needs treatment.